neumino/neumino.github.io/movies.md

-### The Kill Team
+### The Lighthouse
-*Released on 2019-10-25, vote average 6.5*
+*Released on 2019-10-18, vote average 10*

-A young American soldier in Afghanistan is disturbed by his commanding officer&#39;s behavior and is faced with a moral dilemma.
+The hypnotic and hallucinatory tale of two lighthouse keepers on a remote and mysterious New England island in the 1890s.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/0mab6h2sE5g?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Lodge
-*Released on 2019-11-15, vote average 9*

-Two siblings spend the night alone with their new stepmother.
-Stuck in a remote mountain cabin, the trio are terrorised by a supernatural force.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/XYUI97qAa_k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Hyag7lR8CPA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>